 - Work-from-home policies.
-If you have some or all employees working from home, permanently or temporarily, you should add a telecommuting policy that defines rules and set expectations.
+If some or all employees are working from home, permanently or temporarily, you should add a telecommuting policy that defines rules and set expectations.

 - Workplace vaccination policy.
 Devise a clear vaccination policy that fits the needs of your workplace.
 Read the Anthros team’s answers to vaccination FAQs.

 When developing your handbook, we recommend keeping in mind the following best practices to make your handbook effective:

 - Be as specific and clear as possible.
 Ambiguity opens the door to lawsuits.